This article will explain all these variances and how to choose the proper chart of accounts for your contracting company.

 There is no legal requirement to use a particular name, use what you are comfortable with.
 Just remember, this account refers to sales made as it relates to a contract.

 In addition to the primary sales account above, many contractors will separate out customer change orders and upgrades to the sales function.
-So gross sales may have an account structure such as this:
+Thus, gross sales may have an account structure such as this:

 By the way, the difference between upgrades and change orders relates to the contract.
 Customarily, upgrades is an addendum to the contract, whereas a change order is a separate agreement done on the side and the customer prepays for this work.
 Basically, upgrades are more comprehensive than change orders.